 Back by popular demand!
 Our six self-guided walking tours of Downtown Rochester have entered the 21st century and can now be used on mobile devices!
 Simply click on the links below and access the Landmark Walking Tours using your Google Maps app on your smart phone or tablet OR download and print the PDFs from home before you head out the door.

-Click here for an overview map of the six tours.
+Click here for an interactive map of the six tours.

 Center City Tour